vself-project/vstudio-metabuild/README.md

 # vStudio-metabuild

-This repo contains source code of the zero-knowledge proofs vSelf SDK.  relevant documentation that was created durign METABUILD hackathon.
+This repo contains source code of the zero-knowledge proofs vSelf SDK.
+This functionality might be helpful for private onboarding use case.
+The package allows to generate commitment and generate & verify proof-of membership.

 ## Privacy preserving onboarding